SleepyNinja0o/open-hamclock-backend/README.md

 ```
 ## Selecting map image sizes during install

-By default, OHB generates the full HamClock size set:
+By default, OHB generates the full HamClock size set.
+This is only recommend on a high end PC or VM:

 `660x330,1320x660,1980x990,2640x1320,3960x1980,5280x2640,5940x2970,7920x3960`

 To install with a custom size set, pass one of the options below:

 ### Option A: Comma-separated list
+> [!WARNING]
+> Attempting to image generate multiple sizes or 4K UHD sizes on Pi3B can cause it to overheat!

 ```bash
 chmod +x ./install_ohb.sh